merTaner/notebook/hackerrank/h_python/readme.md

 `

 #### Regex

 + --> 1 or more occurrences of the pattern to its left e.x : "^[789]\d{9}+$"
 * --> 0 or more occurrences of the pattern to its left ? --> match 0 or 1 occurrences of the pattern to its left

+#### functools

+- reduce -> like map func but usually used for math compute.

+Also the function do cumulative calculation.